Azure/mlops-v2/QUICKSTART.md

 Then under pipelines you'll create a "New Pipeline" and choose "GitHub" for 'Where is your Code ?'.
 You might have to create a connection to your GitHub repos via the displayed links.
 Then choose your Github repo and under 'Configure Your Pipeline' choose 'Existing Azure Pipelines YAML file'.
 In the dialog on the right, make sure 'main' is selected and then open the listbox and choose 'infrastructure/bicep/pipelines/bicep-iac-std-pipelines.yml' as the path and 'Continue' button.
 After that you're presented with the pipeline, which you can just run (button 'Run' on the upper right)

    You can then run the pipeline, which should create the following artifacts:
-   * Resource Group for Terraform State including Storage Account
    * Resource Group for your Workspace including Storage Account, Container Registry, Application Insights, Keyvault and the Azure Machine Learning Workspace itself.

-   > If you didn't change the variable 'enable_aml_computecluster' from 'true' to 'false' a compute cluster is created as defined in 'infrastructure\terraform\modules\aml-workspace\main.tf'
+   * In the workspace there's also a compute cluster created

-As of now (20220410) the Terraform infrastructure pipeline will create a new pair of Terraform state Resource Group and Machine Learning workspace Resource Group every time it runs, with a slightly different name (number 10x).

 The successfully run pipeline should look like this: